-By coupling both the circulation production and its convection, the dependence of ${\beta_{\text{ind.}}}$ can be stated:
+By coupling both the circulation and its convection, the dependence of ${\beta_{\text{ind.}}}$ can be expressed as:

-Some conclusions drawn from the presented results might be supported by this relation.
-First, keeping all quantities fixed, the increase of jet velocities up to the critical $V_{j_{\text{eff.}}}$ leads to an augmentation of the main vortex head circulation $\Gamma_j$.
-From our relation, this is intimately linked to an increase of ${\beta_{\text{ind.}}}$ and an intensification of the fluidic boat-tailing effect leading to a pressure recovery.
-On the other hand, by increasing $U_o$ for fixed jet parameters, the flow convects more rapidly the pulsed jets outside the domain $\Omega$, leading to a reduction of the total circulation in this region consequently decreasing ${\beta_{\text{ind.}}}$.
-This is confirmed from the smaller vectoring angles $\beta$ measured at higher upstream flow velocities.
+Keeping all other quantities fixed, the increase of jet velocities up to the critical $V_{j_{\text{eff.}}}$ leads to an increase of $\Gamma_j$.
+From our relation, this is directly linked to more deviation ${\beta_{\text{ind.}}}$ causing an amplified fluidic boat-tailing effect.
+On the other hand, flow is convected more rapidly for higher $U_o$ and the pulsed jets leave $\Omega$, reducing the total circulation in this region and consequently ${\beta_{\text{ind.}}}$.
+This is confirmed by the smaller vectoring angles $\beta$ measured at higher upstream flow velocities.

-We have not explicitly indicated the influence of the slit thickness $h$, but it implicitly impacts $T_f$.
-From the piston-cylinder vortex rings literature, ${T_f}$ would vary as ${T_f}\sim {h}{T^{\star}}/V_j$, where $T^{\star}$ is universal for each pulsating geometry \citep{Gharib98,Dabiri09}.
-Then, we observe an additional effect of increasing $V_j$ : it occasionally may provoke vortex pinch-off and stop the transfer of circulation from the jet boundary layers to the main vortex head.
-In this sense we could imagine the optimality of $V_{j_{\text{eff.}}}$ somehow linked to vortex pinch-off given the formation time-scales as discussed in \citet{Gharib98}.
-This complex process, however, may limit our dimensional and physical analysis implying a more complex model to predict the flow vectoring effect.
-Further measurements with systematic varying parameters should be performed for a complete scenario.
-The study of \citet{Oxlade15} gives some hints correlating the vorticity (circulation) of the main vortex head and its saturation for a critical value of $V_j$, in agreement with our hypothesis.
+From the vortex formation studies with piston-cylinder arrangements, \citet{Gharib98} and \citet{Dabiri09} showed that ${T_f}\propto {h}{T^{\star}}/\overline{V_j}$, where $T^{\star}$ is universal for each pulsating geometry.
+This implies also that $h$ is implicitly contained in equation~\ref{subeq:11}.

+An additional effect of increasing $V_j$ is the possibility to provoke vortex pinch-off, avoiding further transfer of circulation to $\Gamma_j$.
+In this sense we could hypothesize the optimality of $L_o$ (or $V_{j_{\text{eff.}}}$) linked to vortex pinch-off as observed by \citet{Gharib98}.
+Further measurements with systematic varying parameters should be performed to draw a more complete scenario.
+The recent experimental results from \citet{Oxlade15} at fixed upstream flow conditions support our hypothesis by showing the correlation between the vorticity amount contained in the main vortex and the optimum drag and jet velocity.